Sorosis: History

-Early members of Sorosis were participants in varied professions and political reform movements such as abolitionism, suffrage, prison reform, temperance and peace.
-Sorosis expanded into local chapters beyond New York City in the early twentieth century and the various chapters went on to organize war relief efforts during both World Wars.
-Peacetime activities included philanthropy (such as support for funding the MacDowell Colony), scholarship funds, and social reforms (such as literary training for immigrant women).
+Early members of Sorosis participated in professions and political reform movements such as abolitionism, suffrage, prison reform, temperance and peace.
+Sorosis expanded its local chapters beyond New York City in the early twentieth century.
+They went on to organize war relief efforts during both World Wars.
+Peacetime activities included philanthropy (such as support for funding the MacDowell Colony), scholarship funds, and social reforms such as literacy training for immigrant women.
 In later years, Sorosis focused its activities on local projects, raising money for the aid of other women's clubs, funding scholarships for women, and aiding local rescue missions.

 In 1890, Sorosis invited other women's clubs to attend a ratification convention in New York City.
 Sixty-three clubs were in attendance and formed the General Federation of Women's Clubs.
-Together, these women's clubs would push for social and political reform on the local, state, and national level.
+Together, these women's clubs pushed for social and political reform on the local, state, and national level.

-The University of Texas at San Antonio houses a collection of records for the San Antonio chapter of Sorosis.
+The University of Texas at San Antonio houses the records for the San Antonio chapter of Sorosis.
 The collection spans the years 1923 through 1991 and provides information about the club's members and activities primarily through minutes, photographs, scrapbooks and yearbooks.